felipelaptrin/alb-cognito-auth/README.md

 3) Change the config values to fit your use-case

-Change the `src/config/config.dev.ts` to fit your use-case.
-The parameter `samlMetadataUrl` is optional and if not provided the authentication will be via Cognito User Pool, otherwise, if the parameter is passed the authentication will be via SAML 2.0 using IAM Identity Center as IdP.
+Change the `src/config/config.dev.ts` to fit your use case.
+The parameter `samlMetadataUrl` is optional, and if not provided, the authentication will be via Cognito User Pool; otherwise, if the parameter is passed, the authentication will be via SAML 2.0 using IAM Identity Center as IdP.

 :warning: The AWS [does not support creating Identity Center applications](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-sso-application.html#cfn-sso-application-status) programatically, meaning that the application should be created manually.
-I suggest first deploying the application without the `samlMetadataUrl` parameter, then proceding to add it.
-This will be explained on the following steps.
+I suggest first deploying the application without the `samlMetadataUrl` parameter, then proceeding to add it.
+This will be explained in the following steps.

 4) Go to your application endpoint and check if it's redirecting you to log in via Cognito User Pool.

 ![Cognito User Pool login](./docs/login-cognito.png)

-You can create a user in the user pool and validate that this user can actually login in the application.
+You can create a user in the user pool and validate that this user can actually log in to the application.

 5) Deploy the `DevWorkloadStack`